laupontiroli/platform_api-serv/docs/exercises/exercise2.md

 ## Nice to have

 - Observability (metrics, logs), see Prometheus and Grafana;
-- Database In-Memory (suggestion: Product microservice);
+- Database In-Memory (suggestion: Product microservice), see Redis;
 - Swagger documentation.